IslamNuryyev/SQA_project/README.md

 python -m coverage html
 ```
  - To see report, access the **index.html** file under **htmlcov** folder
+ - There should be already a report available for you to see

 ## How to run PATH COVERAGE TESTS